-SCHE gives property tax help to senior homeowners.
-It lowers the taxes of seniors who own one to three homes, condos, or coop apartments.
+SCHE lowers the property taxes of seniors who own one to three homes, condos, or coop apartments and meet the income requirements.

 - Requires proof of age, income, and tax deduction.

 - If your property qualifies for SCHE and the Disabled Homeowners Exemption (DHE), you will only be granted SCHE.
 You cannot get both.

-- All owners of the property must be 65 or older, unless the owners are spouses or siblings.
-If you own the property with a spouse or sibling, only one of you must meet this age requirement.
+- All owners of the property must be 65 or older unless the owners are spouses or siblings.
+If you own the property with a spouse or sibling, only one of you must be 65 or older.

 To be eligible for SCHE, you should be able to answer yes to all of these questions: